Chidvilas-Karpenahalli-Ramakrishna/TensorFlow_GPU_MX150/Procedure.md

 <code>nvidia-smi</code>

 __NOTE:__ nvidia-smi might not work as many people complain.
 Please remove 'secure boot' from your Ubuntu system and it will start working fine.
+__NOTE:__ Nvidia-smi will show you the Cuda version that's installed with the nvidia drivers.
+It might be different from the Cuda version you had installed.
+Don't be alarmed.

 Alternatively, I would like to use 'gpustat' as it is more concise than nvidia-smi output and serves my purpose to see the GPU usage.
 Install it using the following code and run to see if it works fine.